dnsge/eventsub-debugger/README.md

 # eventsub-debugger

 A simple Twitch EventSub Websocket client for testing and debugging a single subscription.

+The tool connects to the EventSub gateway, creates your subscription, and prints all messages received.
+Stop the tool with Ctrl+C.

 ## Usage
 ```